scperkins/EJEHardenberg.github.io/public/writing/political/ferguson-evidence.md

   appear to be from an altercation Pg 75-76)
 - Brown's face was turned facing the left side (right cheek to the ground)
+- The Examiner stated he couldn't tell if the wounds were entrance or exit wounds (Pg 74-75)

 I'd suggest reading all 78 pages yourself, but these are what stood out to me.
 Primarily which hands were under the body or away and the